aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getWidth() {#getWidth--}

+<b>@deprecated.</b> Please use the 'width' property instead.
 Gets or sets the horizontal offset from its lower right corner column, in units of 1/4000 of the chart area.

 ```javascript
 getWidth() : number;